Indonesia–Russia relations: Economic cooperation

+Indonesia is one of Russia's investment destinations, such as investing in the construction of an oil refinery worth US$13.5 billion in Tuban.
+As of March 2024, the project is suspended due to Ukraine-Russia War.

 Indonesia has also become one of the top destinations for Russian tourists.
 Based on data from the Indonesian Ministry of Tourism and Creative Economy, there were 125,728 Russian tourists to Indonesia in 2018, up 6.51% from 2017.
 Meanwhile, in the January–November 2019 period, Russian tourists to Indonesia were 170,370 people, up 13.49% from the same period in 2018.
 On the other hand, not a few Indonesians also visited Russia and the number continued to increase.
 In addition, there are also many Indonesian students studying in Russia from only 2 people in 1996 to 644 people today.

 In the economic sector, the two countries are committed to advancing strategic investment and development projects in various sectors such as infrastructure, energy and transportation, which involve business, regional and people relations in both countries.
 The Indonesia-Russia Business Forum agreed on 13 economic cooperation in the fields of trade and investment as an effort to strengthen ties between the two countries.
 In the forum initiated by the Indonesian government in Moscow, it was noted that the cooperation with the highest score was achieved by PT Asia Starch International and PT Dredolf Indonesia worth US$1.10 billion.

 Facing the impact of the COVID-19 pandemic, Indonesia and Russia agreed to strengthen their joint commitment to increasing economic cooperation in the fields of trade, investment and industry.
 This agreement was reached by the two countries at the 4th Meeting of Indonesian – Russian Working Group on Trade, Investment and Industry (WGTII).
 The 4th Meeting of WGTII discussed various issues, opportunities and breakthroughs to reduce barriers to export / import trade; exploring cooperation in developing strategic industries and handling COVID-19, including cooperation on vaccines; and encouraging increased participation of the business and private sectors in investment projects between the two countries.
 Indonesia and Russia also agreed to provide support for the settlement of Joint Feasibility Study Group (JFSG) between Indonesia Eurasian Economic Union (EAEU) nations as an effort to establish free trade agreement between Indonesia with the members of the EAEU.

-Invasion of Ukraine

-Although several Indonesian officials have condemned Russia's ongoing invasion of Ukraine, the government maintained a neutral reaction to the conflict and calls for a peacekeeping solution between the two countries.
-The invasion, together with international sanctions imposed on Russia, have affected both Russians and Ukrainians living in Indonesia.